Approximately 25000 people live with autism in Kenya. But what do we know about autism, its causes, and its symptoms?

 There is no such thing as a typical autistic person.
 Stereotypical depictions of autism in the media have strongly influenced the public's image of this disorder.
 Persons with autism are not exclusively mute and highly introverted.
 However, autism can manifest itself through an extensive range of symptoms of widely varying degrees of severity.

-People with mild autism have problems processing environmental stimuli and difficulties with social relationships.
+Persons with mild autism have problems processing environmental stimuli and difficulties with social relationships.
 However, they often display above-average intelligence and language skills.

 Savant syndrome in autistic people